The Backpack Journalism Project enjoys a wealth of insight from experienced journalists, photographers and documentary filmmakers around the country.

 In 1995 Gentile went to work for Video News International (VNI), precursor of The New York Times Television Company.
 He has completed assignments for The Learning Channel, the Discovery Channel, National Geographic Television, ABC’s Nightline With Ted Koppel, NOW With Bill Moyers, NOW hosted by David Brancaccio, Court TV and Lion TV.
 He shared the Robert F. Kennedy Award for Human Rights Reporting, Honorable Mention, for a story on rape during the 1994 Rwanda Genocide.
 He shared two National Emmy Awards and was nominated for two others.

-His recent works include “Nurses Needed,” about the nursing shortage across the United States, and “Afghanistan: The Forgotten War,” about America’s deepening involvement in that Central Asian country.
+Previous works include “Nurses Needed,” about the nursing shortage across the United States, and “Afghanistan: The Forgotten War,” about America’s deepening involvement in that Central Asian country.
 Broadcast in 2008 by NOW on PBS, the stories were named NOW’s Number 1 and Number 3, respectively, most popular of the year.
 For the Afghanistan piece, Gentile was nominated for a national Emmy Award.